yye2004/sipp/README.md

 # sipp
 The Student Assessment Management System (SiPP - Sistem Pengurusan Penilaian) is developed to address the challenges faced in the current manual assessment management process at school.

-The Student Assessment Management System (SiPP) is developed to address the challenges faced in the current manual assessment management process at SMJK Jit Sin.
-At present, teachers record student information such as names, classes, and assessment results in physical record books.
-This manual system is inefficient and prone to human errors, making it difficult to maintain a systematic and accurate assessment process.
-The proposed solution is an automated system that leverages a database to improve the accuracy, speed, and reliability of recording and analyzing student performance.

-The main objectives of SiPP are to manage a collection of exam or quiz questions and to monitor student performance based on selected subjects or topics.
-The system is specifically designed for students and teachers at SMJK Jit Sin, focusing only on the subjects Bahasa Melayu and English.
-With this targeted approach, the system aims to streamline the evaluation process for these two core subjects.

-An evaluation of the existing system highlights that while the manual approach is cost-effective due to the lack of digital requirements, it has significant drawbacks.
-These include the high possibility of recording errors by teachers and the lengthy time required to manually analyze students' academic performance.
-The new system, SiPP, addresses these weaknesses by automating the assessment process through a reliable database system, minimizing errors, and enabling faster performance analysis.
-Ultimately, SiPP enhances the efficiency and effectiveness of the student assessment process at SMJK Jit Sin.
+# 🎓 Student Assessment Management System (SiPP)

+**SiPP** (Sistem Pengurusan Penilaian) is a smart digital platform designed to automate and streamline the process of managing student assessments for SMJK Jit Sin.
+The system replaces traditional manual record-keeping with a reliable, fast, and error-free digital solution.

+---

+## 📌 Problem Statement

+Currently, student assessments at SMJK Jit Sin are recorded manually in physical books.
+This method is prone to human error, time-consuming, and lacks systematic data organization.
+SiPP addresses this by introducing a database-driven system to ensure accurate and efficient performance tracking.

+---

+## 🎯 Objectives

+- ✅ Manage and store collections of quiz/exam questions.
+- ✅ Monitor student performance by subject or topic.
+- ✅ Provide a user-friendly interface for teachers and students.
+- ✅ Enable faster analysis and reporting of student results.

+---

+## 🧭 Project Scope

+- 📍 Designed specifically for **SMJK Jit Sin** students and teachers.
+- 📍 Covers only **Bahasa Melayu** and **English** subjects.
+- 📍 Target users: Teachers and students of Bahasa Melayu and English.

+---

+## ⚙️ Features

+- 📘 Digital question bank management
+- 📊 Performance analytics by subject and topic
+- 🔒 Secure login for teachers and students
+- 📄 Auto-generated report cards or performance summaries
+- 💬 Feedback system (optional)

+---

+## 🏗️ Tech Stack

+- **Frontend:** HTML-CSS-JS
+- **Backend:** PHP
+- **Database:** MySQL
+- **Hosting:** XAMPP localhost

+---